princeKike27/Car-Dekho-Dealership/README.md

 - Data cleaning and standardization.
 - Analysis of Relevant features to build the model.
-- Multiple Linear Regression Model to predict a car's sellinig price.
+- Multiple Linear Regression Model to predict a car's selling price.